dustiny5/dustiny5.github.io/aboutme.md

 subtitle: My Journey to become a Data Scientist
 ---

-My name is Dustin Yang and I got into data scientist.
+My name is Dustin Yang and I'm excited to step into the world of Data Science.
+This blog will focus on analyzing data and machine learning.

-Region

-Interest

-Hobbies
+Interest and Hobbies
+- Current Events
+- Exercise
+- Games
+- Stocks